loicmarie/playground-8maVaWFU/markdowns/chapter2.md

 # Reminder: logical and bitwise operators

 You can find here all the logic we'll need in the next pages.
+We will also use some math symbolic:
+* AND : \wedge
+* OR : \vee
+* NOT : \neg
+* XOR : \oplus
+* Left shift : \ll
+* Right shift : \gg

 ## Logical operators

 ![Logical operators](http://shukaiyang.myweb.hinet.net/cpp/figures/bitwiseops.gif)

+The mathematical symbols we will sometimes use:
+* AND : \

 ## Bitwise operators